Babinskyy/Babinskyy/README.md

 I have hands-on experience in establishing and running my own company, where I served as a developer and representative.
 I successfully created and sold software products, including web and mobile applications tailored to the needs of businesses.

 ### Contact 🤙
-Feel free to reach me via mail@yan.software
+Feel free to reach me via jan@babinsky.pl